DomantasJokubaitis/linux-projects/rhcsa-prep/09_chapter.md

 - `dnf history rollback [id]` - undoes all transactions performed after a specified transaction.
 - `dnf autoremove` - removes packages that are not needed.
 - `dnf clean all` - cleans cached files and metadata.

----
+## DNF module terminology
 - A **module** describes a set of RPM packages that belong together.
 - A **stream** contains one specific module version.
-By using streams different versions of packages can be offered through the same repositories.\
+By using streams different versions of packages can be offered through the same repositories.
 - A **profile** is a list of packages that are installed together for a particular use case.
 For example: minimal, server, default profiles.
 - Repositority configuration is stored in /etc/yum.repos.d/